Improving RNN-T ASR Accuracy Using Context Audio: Results

 \subsection{Illustration of Gradients}

 The improvement seen by training on full utterances indicates that the \gls{LSTM} encoder is capable of exploiting long-range dependencies over several seconds.
-As an attempt to better understand this effect, we visualize the dependency of the loss on the past input data by computing the gradient of the \gls{RNN-T} loss with respect to the input feature vector $x_t$, i.e., $\partial L/\partial x_t$.
-We show the L2 norm of this gradient for each time frame of the input signal in \autoref{fig:gradients}.
-A coarse representation of the LFBE features is provided to illustrate the energy distribution in the input audio.
-Note that the loss in this example is computed only for the highlighted segment containing the spoken words ``what's two plus two''.

-It can be observed from this gradient plot that past input contributes significantly to the loss.
-The initial activation word ``Alexa'' occurs four seconds before the segment for which the loss is computed, corresponding to 133 iterations of the recurrent encoder, yet it still contributes significantly to the gradient.
-Although research on saliency maps for image classification has shown that it is difficult to argue with the gradient as a direct measure for the importance of data \cite{adebayo2018sanity}, in this case, we consider it noteworthy that input data contributes to the loss even after more than a hundred steps through the recurrent \gls{LSTM} encoder.
+As an attempt to better understand this behavior, we visualize the dependency of the loss computed with a converged model (System 1b) on past input data by computing the gradient of the \gls{RNN-T} loss with respect to the input feature vector $x_t$, i.e., $\partial L/\partial x_t$.
+We show the L2 norm of this gradient for each time frame, as well as the input feature energy distribution, for an example utterance in \autoref{fig:gradients}.
+This example utterance consists of three segments separated by relatively long pauses.
+The loss in this example is computed only for the highlighted segment containing the spoken words ``play some music''.
+We can observe that, while the first activation keyword occurs approx.\,six seconds before the segment for which the loss is computed, it still contributes significantly to the loss.
+We consider it noteworthy here that input data can contribute to the loss even after more than a hundred steps through the recurrent \gls{LSTM} encoder.